AndreeaSamoila/Firebase-Form/README.md

 ## Project Scope
 <strong>
 The project is a form that contains Tailwind CSS and Firebase integration based on a figma design.
-This form can be easy integrate in another big project.</strong>
+This form can be easily integrated into another big project.</strong>

 All form data are saved in a Firestore database.
 For the moment there are only some data for testing.